 There are hundreds of books on Israel to read yourself or buy as gifts - Israel travel, history, art, archaeology and more.

-Here is my list of of 7 recommended books related to Israel.
+Here is our recommended list of great books on Israel.

 You might also be interested in: